mathcg/ACCMV/README.md

 - `ipw_regression`: this function output weights for IPW and the weights can be used for estimating the regression parameters.
 - `bootstrap_regression`: this function implements bootstrap for estimating regression parameters.

+## diabetes_demo.R
+An R script for demonstrating how to use the functions mentioned above.
+We apply our estimators to the Pima Indians Diabetes Dataset.

+## diabetes.csv
+The Pima Indians Diabetes Dataset.
+It is downloaded from https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database.
+This dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.